Ssyazwani/cplusexercises/README.md

 ### Descriptions :
-Collections of C++ mini exercises/projcets on different components for C++ *work in progress*
+Collection of C++ mini exercises/projects on different components for C++ *work in progress*

 1. Variables